mertkantaroglu/house-rental-back-end/README.md

 ### Front End app <a name="frontend"></a>

-Click [here](https://github.com/LeslieAine/house-rental-front-end) to access the front end app that was built with react
+Click [here](https://github.com/LeslieAine/house-rental-front-end) to access the front-end app that was built with React

 <!-- ### API Documentation <a name="api-documentation"></a>